-This situation is borne of decades of overfishing and mismanagement, exacerbated by illegal fishing, which is rampant in some regions.
+This situation is the result of decades of overfishing and mismanagement exacerbated by illegal fishing, which is rampant in some regions.
 With the huge global demand for tuna, governments and fisheries management bodies must act now to reverse these species’ decline.

-Pew is working to improve the international management of tuna species by:
+Pew worked to improve the international management of tuna species by: